Tier 2 Sponsor Licence Guide is split into the following sections:

 - Tier 2 Licence Business Requirements

 There are two types of Tier 2 Sponsor Licences.
 The Tier 2 General sponsor licence and Tier 2 Intra-Company Transfer sponsor licence.
 The employer can apply for both at the same time or apply for them at different times.
 The advantage of the Tier 2 Intra-Company Transfer sponsor licence compared to the Tier 2 General version, is that for companies with an oversea office wishing to transfer the employee to the UK it is frequently quicker.
+There is no need to advertise the vacancy to show there is no one else able to do the job as frequently required under the Resident Labour Market Test.
+You also do not need a Restricted CoS which delays processing of the Tier 2 General visa application.
 However, unlike the Tier 2 General visa category, the Tier 2 Intra-Company Transfer visa does not usually lead to indefinite leave to remain in the UK.

 Workpermit.com's team of visa experts can show you how to obtain a Tier 2 Sponsor Licence by meeting all the conditions of your Tier 2 Sponsor application first time.